Hasheem Thabeet: Fort Wayne Mad Ants (2019–2020)

 For the 2019–20 season, Thabeet signed with the Fort Wayne Mad Ants of the NBA G League.
 He was cut on 16 January 2020.

 Hsinchu JKO Lioneers (2020–2021)

-On September 25, 2020, Thabeet signed with the Hsinchu JKO Lioneers of the Taiwanese P. League+.
+On 25 September 2020, Thabeet signed with the Hsinchu JKO Lioneers of the Taiwanese P. League+.
 He was the league's rebounding leader, blocks leader and Defensive Player of Year for the 2020–21 season.

-On October 28, 2021, Thabeet signed with the Tainan TSG GhostHawks of the Taiwanese T1 League.
-Chien Wei-Cheng, the general manager of the Tainan TSG GhostHawks, indicated that Thabeet would not join the Tainan TSG GhostHawks on December 24.
+On 28 October 2021, Thabeet signed with the Tainan TSG GhostHawks of the Taiwanese T1 League.
+Chien Wei-Cheng, the general manager of the Tainan TSG GhostHawks, indicated that Thabeet would not join the Tainan TSG GhostHawks on 24 December.

 Savio (2021)

-In 2021, Thabeet played for Savio in his native Tanzania, and guided the team to the Dar es Salaam Regional Basketball League (RBA) title and was named the Finals MVP.
+In 2021, Thabeet played for Savio in his native Tanzania and guided the team to the Dar es Salaam Regional Basketball League (RBA) title and was named the Finals MVP.

-TaiwanBeer HeroBears (2023–present)
+TaiwanBeer HeroBears (2023)

-On March 8, 2023, TaiwanBeer HeroBears registered Thabeet as import player.
-On March 13, Thabeet signed with the TaiwanBeer HeroBears of the T1 League.
+On 8 March 2023, TaiwanBeer HeroBears registered Thabeet as import player.
+Five days later, Thabeet signed with the TaiwanBeer HeroBears of the T1 League.

+Tanzania (2023–present)

+In September 2023, Thabeet joined the roster of Tanzanian champions Pazi for the 2024 BAL qualification tournaments.

+In December 2024, Thabeet was on the roster of Tanzania's Dar City and played in the inaugural East Africa Basketball Championship Cup (EABCC).
+He guided them to the second place with a 4–1 record.